apiad/auditorium/README.md

 *  Changed the syntax for vertical slides, thanks to suggestions by [@tialpoy](https://www.reddit.com/user/tialpoy/).
 *  Added automatically launching browser on `auditorium run` and `... demo`.
 Override with `--launch=0`.
-*  Improved performance, now rendering only occurs at `show.run` or when changing the theme.m
+*  Improved performance, now rendering only occurs at `show.run` or when changing the theme.

 ### v0.4.3